leekevinyg/edison/README.md

 3. Load the project directory as an unpacked chrome extension by:

 - Going to chrome://extensions
-- Switching on developer mode on top right corner
+- Toggle on "developer mode" in the top right corner of the page
-- Load unpacked and point to the directory you cloned in step 2.
+- Click the "Load unpacked" button on the top left and point to the directory you cloned in step 2.

 Note, the extension currently utilizes a few external dependencies: